A pathway to a healthier you

 • PTSD and suicidal thoughts (in extreme cases).

-Identifying workplace bullying is not always straightforward as bullying behaviors can be subtle.
+Identifying workplace bullying is not always straightforward as bullying behaviours can be subtle.
 If you’re unsure if what you’re experiencing is bullying, seek out a trusted colleague or friend, or call us to talk it through about what you can do.

 Harmful to us, our patients, our workplaces